ana-e-uk/climate_data_integration/docs/README.md

 Thus, given several datasets, our software will return integrated (unified) data and corresponding metadata.

 **Data Integration Plan:**

+The following steps outline our plan to integrate various datasets in a comprehensive way.

 0. *Best Practices:* Look into the climate science literature and determine the most common data format, grid, time range, variables, etc..
 This will help us decide the framework to unify all datasets to.
 Thus, all the steps below are subject to change due to current best practices.
 1. *Unify Data Format:* The first thing to do will be to convert all incoming data to the same format.
-2. *Variable Matching:* Incoming datasets may have different names for the same variables (such as temp. for temperature etc.), so starting with a set of expected values, we will have a process that checks all the columns of incoming datasets and “column-matches” the values or adds a new value to the set if there is a new value.
+2. *Variable Matching:* Incoming datasets may have different names for the same variables (such as "temp." for "temperature" etc.), so starting with a set of expected values, we will have a process that checks all the columns of incoming datasets and “column-matches” the values or adds a new value to the set if there is a new value.
 3. *Grid Data:* While some data is already [gridded](https://climateestimate.net/content/gridded-data.html#:~:text=These%20generally%20consist%20of%20combining,at%20each%20gridpoint%20and%20timestep.) (divided into latitude x longitude grid over the surface area of the Earth), data may use different grids, so all the data must be re-gridded to the same grid.
 Other data is not gridded, so it must be gridded or stored separately such that it is easy to use gridded and non-gridded data together.
 4. *Consolidate Temporal Resolution:* Datapoints may be taken at varying time intervals.
 Here we determine what to do when points coincide, and when they don't.
 This could include merging data points, deleting redundant data, or developing a way to keep all the information with varying time intervals between points.
 5. *Find Duplicates:* Some records may hold the same measurement for the same variable.
 If the value is exactly the same, we can just keep one.
 If the values are not the same, we can calculate some statistics about the measurement to give a more accurate idea to scientists regarding the range of this value.